Welcome to today's edition of the Rush 24-7 podcast.

 Nearly all of whom, as Lincoln reminded them, prayed to the same God.

-By contrast, while most Americans pray to the God who created and doth sustain us, our ruling class prays to itself.
+By contrast, while most Americans pray to the God who created and doth sustain us, our ruling class prays to itself as saviors of the planet and improvers of humanity.

-Our classes clash is over whose country America is, over what way of life will prevail, over who is to defer to whom, about what?
+Our classes' clash is over whose country America is, over what way of life will prevail, over who is to defer to whom, about what.

 The gravity of such division points us, as it did Lincoln to Mark's gospel.